snacsnoc/snacklinux/README.md

 The kernel can also be recompiled to fit your needs.

 The `boot/isolinux` directory is where ISOLINUX resides, edit the menu to adjust to your needs.

+# Contributing
+SnackLinux is a personal project, but I welcome contributions from the community.
+If you have ideas, feedback, or code changes that can improve SnackLinux, your input is valued.

 Thanks
 ------